 The main incoming white / Neutral wire is wired to the main terminal block on the neutral bar, and the grounding wires can be placed anywhere on the grounding bar.

 If you've looked into small breaker panels you've probably noticed they're commonly referred to as "sub panels".
 A home will usually have one main panel that provides power throughout the home, and if there was an addition to the house later on that only needed a couple more breakers, then people would buy a sub panel (essentially just a smaller sized breaker box).
 In homes sometimes people will "bond" their ground wires and neutral wires, meaning they wire them together, because their main breaker box already has the ground and neutral separated.
 I was confused at one point if I needed to bond my ground and neutral wires together, but because we only have one main breaker box in our truck, then we would wire them separately.
 Do not bond your ground and neutral wires together.
 In our case a sub panel works the same as your main breaker box - it's just a smaller version.
 Your black wire provides power directly to the breakers and the ground and neutral wires are separated into their own bus bars.
-I just wanted to throw this out there in case someone is wondering like I was; No, you do not bond them because this is your main power entry and it acts as your main breaker panel.
+If your outlet arcs for some reason, it would follow the ground wire through to your inverter, and then through the inverter ground to the chassis.
+I just wanted to throw this out there in case someone is wondering like I was; No, you do not bond them because this is your main power entry, your main breaker panel, so you want there to be a dedicated ground wire.

 Another idea is grounding your electrical system.
 A "ground" is usually referred to as "earth ground", as in if your electrical system needs to discharge an arc (short, spark, etc) it would normally go through the ground wires in your breaker box, through your grounding wire to a metal rod that's pounded into the ground - the electricity is discharged into the earth.
 This is actually grounding something, and is why a lot of generators require you to use a grounding rod.
 Since your truck is isolated from the earth as your rubber tires don't allow chassis-to-earth contact, you can't actually ground your vehicle.
 Technically.
 I suppose you could connect a metal rod with wire to your chassis and actually ground it, but most people don't do this.
 If there was a lightening storm then I definitely want my electrical system isolated.
 A lot of people have worried that since the electricity can't discharge to the earth that it would make the chassis of your vehicle "live" as the electricity in the event of an arc would have nowhere to go, and it could shock someone if you touched the outside of your vehicle.
 Although the reasoning here is sound, the amount of current you would have in your electrical system should easily dissipate through your metal chassis if this ever happened, and it would only happen for maybe a millisecond.
 There is a large debate about this, and personally the only time you might want to worry about a short channeling through your chassis is if you have sensitive electrical equipment that is a part of your vehicle's engine.
 My 1997 truck has crank windows, so I'm not worried about any discharge affecting my equipment; A $100k sprinter van probably has more sensitive equipment that could be damaged in that type of event, but this is just speculation on my part.
 Most vehicles are "grounded" through the chassis, and work fine.
 This was a part of the reason why I isolated my indoor electrical systems from my engine systems, but that's up to you.
 I think you would be fine either way.